-Few things are more iconic than the McDonald’s golden arches.
-No matter what country you’re in, chances are high that you could spot it from a mile away.
-No matter if it’s an American interstate or a busy city block in Japan, this American brand has truly taken over the globe from the first burger stand in California.
-However, there’s something quite interesting lurking in the imagery of McDonald’s logo and it all comes down to the letter M, or those golden arches.
+Few things are more iconic than the McDonald's golden arches.
+No matter what country you're in, chances are high that you could spot this fast food icon from a mile away.
+No matter if it's an American interstate or a busy city block in Japan, this American brand has truly taken over the globe from the first burger stand in California.
+However, there's something quite interesting lurking in the imagery of McDonald's logo and it all comes down to the letter M, or those golden arches.

 The M is iconic now, but it wasn't always so.
 In a report from BBC, it turns out that there's a very specific reason for that rounded M and it has to do with attracting the kiddos from a very young age.
 In the 1960s, McDonald's was ready to toss this specific logo in the trash and start anew after feeling that it wasn't on brand anymore.